A Stand-Out Spider

-Often found calmly perched at the center of their sparkling, radial webs in gardens across Europe and North America, cross orb weavers (Araneus diademnatus) are among the most visually striking and kinetically graceful spider species frequently observed in urban settings.
-Other common names for the species include European garden spider, crowned orb weaver, and pumpkin spider.
+Often found calmly perched at the center of their sparkling, radial webs in gardens across Europe and North America, cross orb weavers (Araneus diadematus) are among the most visually striking and kinetically graceful spider species frequently observed in urban settings.
+Other common names for the species include the European garden spider, crowned orb weaver, and pumpkin spider.

-Female cross orb weavers are easily identified by their robust abdomens, which can vary in color from mottled light beige to burnt orange to dark brown, but almost always feature two series of white dots that intersect perpendicularly to one another, forming the impression of a cross.
+Female cross orb weavers are easily identified by their robust abdomens, which can vary in color from mottled light beige to burnt orange to dark brown but almost always feature two series of white dots that intersect perpendicularly to one another, forming the impression of a cross.
 These white spots are comprised of guanine, the same material responsible for the white appearance of some bird and bat droppings.
-Also notable are the spiders’ legs, each of which is comprised of seven distinct segments lined with small sensory hairs that give the spider an unshaven appearance.
+Also notable are the spiders’ legs, each of which is comprised of seven distinct segments lined with small sensory hairs that give the spiders an unshaven appearance.

 Early Life (Late Fall Through Early Spring)

 A cross orb weaver’s life begins among siblings.
-After being laid in the fall, hundreds of eggs nestle in stasis throughout winter within a squat, protective, egg-sac.
+After being laid in the fall, hundreds of eggs nestle in stasis throughout winter within a squat, protective egg sac.
 These silk-based incubators are comprised of a short, cylindrical chamber capped by two disc-shaped plates.
-Egg-sacs are generally deposited under leaves or bark, or nestled in protected corners or eaves.
+Egg sacs are generally deposited under leaves or bark or nestled in protected corners or eaves.

 Middle Life (Summer)

 Cross orb weavers exhibit sexual dimorphism when mature, meaning male and female specimens differ noticeably in appearance.
 At maturity, males are smaller than females and have less rotund abdomens.
 While both male and female cross orb weavers build webs to catch prey, males cease to do so once they reach maturity, opting instead to wander in search of female orb weavers to inseminate.

 Once a female cross orb weaver has mated, she uses seminal vesicles to store the sperm she has acquired until she is ready to lay her eggs in the fall.
-Until then, she continues to sit at the hub of her web or hidden in nearby foliage awaiting the vibration of a ‘trip line’ of silk that signals the arrival of prey.
+Until then, she continues to sit at the hub of her web or hidden in nearby foliage, awaiting the vibration of a "trip line" of silk that signals the arrival of prey.

 To ensure their continued efficacy, the webs of cross orb weavers are often consumed, recycled, and rebuilt by their inhabitants.
 When recycling their webs, orb weavers disassemble the structures, role them into conveniently consumable balls of silk, then eat them and reuse the silk proteins when producing subsequent webs.